The Morning Call

 The Morning Call is a daily newspaper in Allentown, Pennsylvania.
-Founded in 1883, it is the second longest continuously published newspaper in the Lehigh Valley, after The Express-Times.
+Founded in 1883, it is the second-longest continuously published newspaper in the Lehigh Valley, after The Express-Times.
+The newspaper is owned by Alden Global Capital, a New York City–based hedge fund.

 In 2020, the newspaper permanently closed its Allentown headquarters after allegedly failing to pay four months of rent and citing diminishing advertising revenues.

-The newspaper is owned by Alden Global Capital, a New York Citybased hedge fund.

 History

 19th century

 The Morning Call was founded in 1883.
 Its original name was The Critic.
 Its original editor, owner and chief reporter was Samuel S. Woolever.
 The newspaper's first reporter was a Muhlenberg College senior, David A. Miller.
-The newspaper was subsequently acquired and owned by Charles Weiser, its editor, and Kirt W. DeBelle, its business manager.
+The newspaper was subsequently acquired by Charles Weiser, its editor, and Kirt W. DeBelle, its business manager.

 In 1894, the newspaper launched a reader contest, offering $5 in gold to a school boy or girl in Lehigh County who could guess the publication's new name.
 The identity of the lucky winner is lost to history.
 But on January 1, 1895, Allentown City Treasurer A.L.
-Reichenbach, who supervised the contest, announced that the newspaper was being renamed The Morning Call.
-That same year, David A. Miller and his brother Samuel Miller began purchasing private shares in The Morning Call, ultimately acquiring the newspaper completely in 1904.
+Reichenbach, who supervised the contest, announced that the newspaper would be renamed The Morning Call.
+The same year, David A. Miller and his brother Samuel Miller began purchasing private shares in The Morning Call, ultimately acquiring the newspaper completely in 1904.

 20th century

 By 1920, the newspaper's circulation was 20,000.
 That year, Harry Clay Trexler acquired the newspaper from the Miller brothers.
+In 1922, Charles Clarence Curtis joined the paper's advertising department; he soon became the department's manager, and remained in the post until his death in 1960, in addition to pursuing a military career ion which he attained the rank of major general.
 A year following Trexler's death in 1933, David A. Miller returned to the newspaper.
 In 1935, The Morning Call acquired a competing Allentown newspaper, The Chronicle and News, renaming it The Evening Chronicle.
 In 1938, The Sunday Call-Chronicle was first published.

 In 1951, David A. Miller assumed the official title of president of the Call-Chronicle newspapers, maintaining that role until his death in 1958 at age 88.
 In September 1951, Miller's two sons, Donald and Samuel, were appointed the newspaper's publishers.
-After Samuel Miller's death in 1967, Donald P. Miller continued to run the newspaper along with huis son Edward D. Miller, who was appointed executive editor and publisher in the late 1970s.
+After Samuel Miller's death in 1967, Donald P. Miller continued to run the newspaper along with his son Edward D. Miller, who was appointed executive editor and publisher in the late 1970s.

 In 1980, The Evening Chronicle ceased publication.
 The following year, in 1981, Edward D. Miller left the newspaper, and Donald P. Miller returned as its chairman.
 Bernard C. Stinner was appointed the newspaper's publisher and chief executive officer.
 In 1984, the newspaper was sold to the Times Mirror Company.
 Gary K. Shorts was appointed the newspaper's publisher and chief executive officer in 1987.
 He was succeeded by Guy Gilmore in 2000.
 Susan Hunt was named publisher in June 2001.

+On December 30, 1996, an online service of the Morning Call began being published, titled mcall.com.